-08:00-08:45 Registration and tea Venue: Somerset 1, 2 & 3 08:45-09:00 Opening and Welcome Prof Deresh Ramjugernath, Deputy Vice-Chancellor: Learning and Teaching at Stellenbosch University 09:00-12:30 Pre-Conference Workshop 1 Venue: Somerset 1 Dr Nicolene Murdoch GAICD PFHEA, Pro Vice-Chancellor: Educational Partnerships and Quality, Western Sydney University, Sydney Australia Brittany Vermeulen, Sustainability Coordinator, Western Sydney University, Sydney Australia Title: Sustainability Education: Think, Care, Do At Western Sydney University (WSU), a critical aspect of our commitment to sustainability is to develop and deliver sustainability literate graduates.
-Our CORE framework (Curriculum, Operations, Research and Engagement) is incomplete if we don't continuously work on embedding the UN Sustainable Development Goals (SDGs) into our curriculum content and assessment.
-Our students learn about sustainability applied to different disciplines and in this way, they are better prepared and equipped for the complexities they will encounter when they enter the world of work in any industry.
-Some of this is embedded in existing curriculum, and in other instances, we develop programs and learning activities that contribute to the SDGs (or a single SDG).
-The purpose of the workshop is to explore the key concepts of Sustainability Education as a pedagogical approach resulting in all graduates developing capabilities to lead within their professions and society.
-The workshop will draw on the experience of curriculum transformation and renewal projects at WSU to develop resilient and sustainability literate graduates across different disciplines, programs and micro-credentials.
-09:00-12:30 Pre-Conference Workshop 2 Venue: Somerset 2 Innocent Mamvura, Data Scientist AI/ML Lead, University of the Witwatersrand Title: Harnessing the Potential of Generative AI Tools in Institutional This interactive workshop focuses on leveraging the potential of Generative AI tools, with a semphasis on ChatGPT, to empower institutional researchers with innovative applications and driven insights.
-ChatGPT, powered by OpenAI's cutting-edge language model, offers a upoportunity to explore natural language processing capabilities, enabling researchers to in with AI systems like never before.
-The workshop will commence with an introduction to Generative AI, providing participants with foundational understanding of its principles and the distinctive role of language models in driving human-machine interactions.
-Attendees will gain insight into the architecture and training process behind ChatGPT, appreciating its strengths and limitations in the context of institutional research.
-Through hands-on sessions, participants will have the opportunity to engage directly with ChatGPT learning how to create conversational agents, generate text-based content, and curate responses By exploring real-world use cases, attendees will discover how ChatGPT can be harnessed to augment institutional research in various domains.
+08:00-08:45 Registration and tea Venue: Somerset 1, 2 & 3 08:45-09:00 Opening and Welcome Prof Deresh Ramjugernath, Deputy Vice-Chancellor: Learning and Teaching at Stellenbosch University 09:00-12:30 Pre-Conference Workshop 1 Venue: Somerset 1 Dr Nicolene Murdoch GAICD PFHEA, Pro Vice-Chancellor: Educational Partnerships and Quality, Western Sydney University, Sydney Australia Brittany Vermeulen, Sustainability Coordinator, Western Sydney University, Sydney Australia Title: Sustainability Education: Think, Care, Do develop and deliver sures and Engage Sustainable Developm learn about sustainable and equipped for the industry.
+Some of this programs and learning The purpose of the velagogical approach professions and societand renewal projects niversity (WSU), a critical aspect of our commitment to sustainability is to istainability literate graduates.
+Our CORE framework (Curriculum, Operations, ment) is incomplete if we don't continuously work on embedding the UN lent Goals (SDGs) into our curriculum content and assessment.
+Our students ility applied to different disciplines and in this way, they are better prepared complexities they will encounter when they enter the world of work in any is sembedded in existing curriculum, and in other instances, we develop gractivities that contribute to the SDGs (or a single SDG).
+Workshop is to explore the key concepts of Sustainability Education as a in resulting in all graduates developing capabilities to lead within their ty.
+The workshop will draw on the experience of curriculum transformation at WSU to develop resilient and sustainability literate graduates across programs and micro-credentials.
+09:00-12:30 Pre-Conference Workshop 2 Venue: Somerset 2 Innocent Mamvura, Data Scientist AI/ML Lead, University of the Witwatersrand Title: Harnessing the Potential of Generative AI Tools in Institutional This interactive workshop focuses on leveraging the potential of Generative AI tools, with a emphasis on ChatGPT, to empower institutional researchers with innovative applications an driven insights.
+ChatGPT, powered by OpenAI's cutting-edge language model, offers a opportunity to explore natural language processing capabilities, enabling researchers to it with AI systems like never before. foundational understand human-machine interabehind ChatGPT, approximately Through hands-on sestimately exploring real-words. mmence with an introduction to Generative AI, providing participants with a anding of its principles and the distinctive role of language models in driving actions.
+Attendees will gain insight into the architecture and training process eciating its strengths and limitations in the context of institutional research. sions, participants will have the opportunity to engage directly with ChatGPT, e conversational agents, generate text-based content, and curate responses.
+I'ld use cases, attendees will discover how ChatGPT can be harnessed to research in various domains.
 09:00-10:30 Pre-Conference Workshop 3 Venue: Somerset 3 Tristan Horlick Regional Manager - Africa THE (Times Higher Education) Title: Reflections from the World University Rankings 2024 - Southern Africa